EjiroLaurelD/Nethermind/README.md

 # Deploying Nethermind Lodestar Client on Ubuntu 22.04

-This README provides step-by-step instructions on how I deployed the Nethermind Lodestar client on a Ubuntu 22.04 machine following the documention on
+This README provides step-by-step instructions on how I deployed the Nethermind Lodestar client on a Ubuntu 22.04 machine following the documentation on
 [Nethermind's site](https://docs.nethermind.io/nethermind/first-steps-with-nethermind/running-nethermind-post-merge).
 Nethermind is an Ethereum client implementation, and Lodestar is an Ethereum 2.0 Beacon Chain client.